zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 ## The Deepchecks ZenML Integration

 The process of integrating a new tool with ZenML can usually be described as fitting it into one of the existing ZenML concepts and abstractions.
-I have to admit that Deepchecks was a bit of a special case in that regard.
+Deepchecks was a bit of a special case in that regard.
 Its design is so innovative that we decided to change the way we think about ML validation in ZenML to accommodate it instead.
-This is now reflected in the Deepchecks Data Validator abstraction and the builtin data and model validation pipeline steps shipped with ZenML.
+This is now reflected in the Deepchecks Data Validator abstraction and the built-in data and model validation pipeline steps shipped with ZenML.

 ### The Deepchecks Data Validator